Artist

 Hunka Munka's first single, Fino a non poterne più/È pura fantasia, was issued in Brazil on Ricordi.

-These two tracks, not on the LP, also appear on a japanese 9-track promo compilation on Nexus, called Nexus International Italian Rock Special (cat.no.SSY-17) that also includes singles' tracks by Krel (pre-PFM), New Trolls, Ricordi d'Infanzia and Patrizio Alluminio (Alluminogeni).
+These two tracks, not on the LP, also appear on a Japanese 9-track promo compilation on Nexus, called Nexus International Italian Rock Special (cat.no.SSY-17) that also includes singles' tracks by Krel (pre-PFM), New Trolls, Ricordi d'Infanzia and Patrizio Alluminio (Alluminogeni).

 No counterfeits exist.